box/box-developer-changelog/content/2024/09-23-box-ai-api-defaul-model-update.md

 release_source_url: ''
 ---

-# Box AI API defaul model update
+# Box AI API default model update

-Box AI Platform API has been updated with a new defaul model for /ai/ask endpoint.
+Box AI Platform API has been updated with a new default model for /ai/ask endpoint.
 Both single and multiple documents modes are now based on Azure's gpt-4o-mini.

 > **Note**: Box AI Platform API is currently a beta feature offered subject to Box’s Main Beta Agreement, and the available capabilities may change.
 Box AI Platform API is available to all Enterprise Plus customers.